CEU Mediaevalia – Medieval Studies at Central Europan University Press

 The CEU Medievalia series aims to be a complex publication series presenting handbooks on the state of various research fields and source collections, with a particular focus on Central European history of the Middle Ages.

 CEU Medievalia aims to be a complex publication series presenting handbooks on the state of various research fields and source collections.
 These volumes concentrate on medieval studies in or pertaining to Central and Eastern Europe and their influence or impact on studies of the Middle Ages worldwide.
 They are intended primarily for the attention of scholars of the region, but equally, they represent contemporary issues of interest to many study centers in this field.
 They were built on the work of faculty and students in the framework of research projects, conferences, workshops and their goal is to influence further research projects and educational programs.
-Thus they are combination of high-level graduate education, policy-related research projects, and the plan to make available and to publish the medieval heritage of Central and Eastern Europe for an international scholarly audience.
+Thus, they are a combination of high-level graduate education, policy-related research projects, and the plan to make available and to publish the medieval heritage of Central and Eastern Europe for an international scholarly audience.

 Series Editor: József Laszlovszky